- If you do not perform a regular drive check, then errors like the scan drive for errors notification will appear.

 Just right-click on each in turns.

-- Type cmd in the search dialogue box.
+- Click Start, and type cmd in the search dialogue box.

 - Press Y if you’re prompted to check your disk during the next restart.